vinaydhegde/testdriven-site/src/_posts/blog/2018-08-06-deploying-vault-and-consul.md

 date: 2018-08-06
 ---

-Let's look at how to deploy Vault and Consul to [DigitalOcean](https://m.do.co/c/d8f211a4b4c2) with Docker Swarm.
+Let's look at how to deploy Hashicorp's [Vault](https://www.vaultproject.io/) and [Consul](https://www.consul.io/) to [DigitalOcean](https://m.do.co/c/d8f211a4b4c2) with Docker Swarm.

-> This tutorial assumes that you have basic working knowledge of using Vault and Consul to manage secrets.
+> This tutorial assumes that you have a basic working knowledge of using Vault and Consul to manage secrets.
 Please refer to the [Managing Secrets with Vault and Consul](https://testdriven.io/managing-secrets-with-vault-and-consul) blog post for more info.

 Upon completion, you will be able to: